codurance/site/src/_posts/2020-02-05-types-and-accepting-the-facts.md

 ### Dynamic Typing

-In dynamically typed languages, you don't have much enforcement on the types that you pass around, you don't have to say which type you want to return or to pass in the parameters, doesn't mean that you should pass anything if you try to call a method or field that doesn't exists your code will break, but besides that, it doesn't matter much.
+In dynamically typed languages, you don't have much enforcement on the types that you pass around.
+You don't have to say which type you want to return or to pass in the parameters.
+However, that doesn't mean that you should pass anything if you try to call a method or field that doesn't exist your code will break, but besides that, it doesn't matter much.

 ```javascript
 function printText(text) {